Foreign travel advice

 Since 2013, there has been a sharp increase in cases of dengue.

 Medical care in Costa Rica is of a generally high standard.
 Ambulance services in remote areas may vary.
-Only emergency medical treatment is available without charge for visitors.
+Only initial emergency medical treatment is available without charge for visitors.
+Subsequent treatment will be charged.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.